What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 4. Damaged or missing labels

-If the shipping label on a package is damaged and the carrier cannot read the delivery address or scan the shipping barcode, the package may be delayed.
+If the shipping label on a package is damaged and the courier cannot read the delivery address or scan the shipping barcode, the package may be delayed.
 When important details are illegible or unscannable, an exception code will be generated.

 5. No one was home to receive the package